 The initial infection that causes symptoms is usually most severe as the body's immune system has not yet come into contact with the virus.

-An initial infection can last more than 20 days and it's not uncommon for someone to experience a range of generalised symptoms, such as fever, aches and pains, as well as specific genital symptoms.
+An initial infection lasts around 14-21 days (without antivirals, which would shorten the outbreak) and it's not uncommon for someone to experience a range of generalised symptoms, such as fever, aches and pains, as well as specific genital symptoms.
 For others, an initial infection can be mild with minimal symptoms and often is unrecognised and undiagnosed.